minorua/Qgis2threejs/docs/source/ExportSettings.rst

 .. figure:: https://github.com/minorua/Qgis2threejs/wiki/images/dialog.png
    :alt: dialog image

-   dialog image
 In order from the top:

--  Combo box to select a template
+* Combo box to select a template

    Select one from templates with different functions.
 See `Template <#template>`__ section.

--  Tree widget on the left side and panel with widgets on the right side
+* Tree widget on the left side and panel with widgets on the right side

    Items with check box in the tree widget are optional.
 When the current item is optional and not checked, widgets on the right side are grayed out.

--  Output HTML file path edit box
+* Output HTML file path edit box

    Select output HTML file path.
 Usually, a js file with the same file title that contains whole data of geometries and images is output into the same directory, and some JavaScript library files are copied to under the directory.
 Leave this empty to output into temporary directory.
 Temporary files are removed when you close the QGIS application.

--  Settings button
+* Settings button

    Pop-up menu with the following menu items is shown:

--  Load Settings
+   * Load Settings

       Loads export settings from a settings file.

--  Save Settings As
+   * Save Settings As

       Saves export settings to a settings file.
 Default file extension is ``.qto3settings``.

--  Clear Settings
+   * Clear Settings

       Clears current export settings.

--  Plugin Settings
+   * Plugin Settings

       Shows `Plugin Settings <PluginSettings>`__ dialog.

--  Run, Close and Help buttons
+* Run, Close and Help buttons

    Exporting starts when you press the Run button.
 When the exporting has been done, the exported page will be opened in web browser.
 At this time, export settings are automatically saved to a file under the same directory as the project file if you are working with a project file.
    Later the export settings of the project will be automatically loaded into the plugin.

    Pressing the Help button will open the local document with default web browser.

 General Settings
 ----------------